What To Write: Birthday Wishes For Coworkers

 Here, there’s kind of a sliding scale of friendliness when it comes to tone.

-• You deserve a wonderful birthday.
+- You deserve a wonderful birthday.
 Hope it’s fun!

-• Happy Birthday to one of the reasons it’s great to work here!
+- Happy Birthday to one of the reasons it’s great to work here!

-• Happy Birthday to the world’s best coworker.
+- You make this place tolerable — and that’s not easy!
+Happy Birthday!
+(Let’s grab lunch/drinks soon!)Happy Birthday to the world’s best coworker.
 Feel free to send a similar message to me on October 11th when it’s my birthday!

-What to Write in a Birthday Card for a Client
+What to Write in a Birthday Card For a Client

 These, while not necessarily formal, will often take a more business-y approach, not too dissimilar to the boss messages:

-• Just a quick note to wish you a Happy Birthday.
+- Just a quick note to wish you a Happy Birthday.
 Here’s to a healthy and prosperous year ahead!

-What to Write in a Birthday Card for Someone Who Works for You.
+What to Write in a Birthday Card For Someone Who Works For You

 This could include work subordinates or people who are in a service capacity in your life.
 Unlike how we wish the boss a happy birthday, but do not thank him/her, here, we may want to express gratitude:

-• Happy Birthday and thanks for all you do throughout the year.
+- Happy Birthday and thanks for all you do throughout the year.

-• Wishing you all the happiness you deserve.
+- Wishing you all the happiness you deserve.
 Have a wonderful birthday!

 In short, you are acknowledging two things: the occasion and the relationship.
 Both are important.
 You’ll move that “sliding scale” from familiar to formal based on your history and level of connectedness to the receiver, and craft a message that’s appropriate and meaningful.
 Happy greeting!